noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 While this study did show the effects of short term, high intensity, exposure, the effects of chronic exposure may differ.
 Aditioanlly, long term exposure to smaller intensities would more closley resemble the actual use case of wireless chargers.
 While the cells used in these trials are human, further investigation may be required to fully understand the effects on cells that transmit electrical signals, such as neurons.
 Finally, it cannot be known what amounts of EMF or these cells were exposed to before these trials occurred.
 It must be assumed that the effects of previous exposure are negligible.

-## Conclusion
+## Conclusion/Evaluation
 ### Interpretation of evidence

 Overall, the claim that Electromagnetic radiation around the home, such as inductive chargers or Wi-Fi, is dangerous to human health is partially true.
 Source 1 shows that waves at the frequencies used by Wi-Fi can be easily penetrate skin and muslce up to **INSERT HOW FAR THEY CAN PENETRATE**, and conduct up to **ISERT CONDUCTION AMMOUNT**.

 Source 2 further demonstrates the thermal and non-thermal effects of EMFs on cells in vivo, which gave insight into how cells react when thermal effects can be better managed through the circulation of heat throughout the organism.
 It put forward evidence that the EMFs emitted by Wi-Fi devices can cause significant breakage in DNA and the possibility impair and slow down the repair of this damage in cells at high enough intensities.
-It is assumed that the higher overall energy and conductivity of 6GHz EMFs could have larger
+It is assumed that the higher overall energy and conductivity of 6GHz EMFs could have a larger impact however further investigation is required to confirm this

-Source 3 indicated that intense, short term exposure to EMFs with a frequency of 87kHz have little to no effects on HA, TG98G, and SH-ST5Y cells.
+Source 3 indicated that intense, short term exposure to EMFs with a frequency of 87kHz has no measurable effect on HA, TG98G, and SH-ST5Y cells.
 No sources studied frequencies between 87kHz and 205kHz

+Emerging tec

 This investigation aimed to answer the research question
 ## Evaluation